iyzhang/www/research/index.md

 </ul>

 Before starting my PhD, I worked on several research projects at VMware and MIT.
-You can find out more about my [past projects](past.html).
+You can find out more about my [past projects here](past.html).